-When helping a client access services:
+When helping a client access services

-- Build rapport don't leap straight in.
-Take your time to earn the persons trust and understand the issue and what they want to happen. - a proper and full assessment of someone's entitlements cannot be made unless the relevant agency/organisation has full and accurate information - for the allocation to be done accurately, agencies and organisations must have the correct information - the application forms and statutory declarations are legal documents that you sign to confirm the information is full, accurate and truthful - Entitlements can be revoked if they are based on incomplete, inaccurate or untruthful information.
+- Do not to leap straight in Build rapport.
+Take your time to earn the persons trust and understand the issue and what they want to happen. - Ensure the relevant agency/ organisation has full information so it can do a proper and full assessment of someone's entitlements. - Agencies and organisations need to have the correct information for the application to be done accurately. - The application forms and statutory declarations are legal documents.
+You sign them to confirm the information is full, accurate and truthful. - Entitlements can be revoked if they are based on incomplete, inaccurate or untruthful information.